 Baba’s Homestyle Perogies

 Saskatchewan is home to a large expat Ukrainian community, who brought their love of soft potato dumplings from the old country to the prairies.
 So no Saskatoon dining guide is complete without including a shout-out to the humble perogy.
-While I can’t vouch whether Baba’s Homestyle Perogies is the only Drive Thru perogie join in the world, they say they are and that’s good enough for me.
+While I can’t vouch whether Baba’s Homestyle Perogies is the only Drive Thru perogy joint in the world, they say they are and that’s good enough for me.

 For over thirty years, perogie fans have gotten their fix of homemade, hand-pinched perogies and cabbage rolls at Baba’s drive through or inside the restaurant – purchase them fresh or frozen.